hauntshadow/CS3535/res_mod4/README.md

 # res_mod4

-This program is designed to take an array of song segment data, and time how long it takes to calculatethe distance between pairs of segments.
+This program is designed to take an array of song segment data, and time how long it takes to calculate the distance between pairs of segments.
 Each segment consists of :

 1. 12 Numbers for pitch
 2. 12 Numbers for timbre